This page tells you how childcare providers are represented at decision-making bodies and how providers’ voices can be heard.

 Early Years sub-group of Schools Forum

 This group reports to the Schools Forum on all aspects of early years funding.
-It’s role is to explore the impact of funding decisions in relation to the sufficiency and quality of early years provision in Somerset and make proposals to the local authority with regard to future funding.
+Its role is to explore the impact of funding decisions in relation to the sufficiency and quality of early years provision in Somerset and make proposals to the local authority about future funding.